omonville

 1944 Robert Burns Woodward (Boston, Mass, 1917 - 1979) and William von Eggers Doering (1917 - 2011) perform several steps of the chemical synthesis of quinine, isolated more than one century before by Caventou and Pelletier, using 8-hydroxyisoquinoline as starting material, building on the first isoalation of an optically active compound resolved from the racemic mixture by Pasteur.
 Over the next eighteen years, Woodward synthesizes, in 1951, cholesterol and cortisone, in 1954, strychnine and lysergic acid, in 1956, reserpine, in 1960, chlorophyll, and, in 1962, a tetracycline antibiotic.

-1945 Edmund Brisco Henry Ford (1901 - 1988) publishes Butterflies in which he describes the biology of butterflies in the British Isles, integrating a view of population genetics, ecology and insect biology.
-This considerably contrasts with the lack of development of genetics in France (despite isolated attempts of similar integration later developed for some time by Maxime Lamotte, for example).
+1945 Edmund Brisco Henry Ford (1901 - 1988) publishes Butterflies a book in which he describes the biology of butterflies in the British Isles, integrating a view of population genetics, ecology and insect biology.
+This contrasts with the lack of development of genetics in France (despite isolated attempts of similar integration later developed for some time by Maxime Lamotte, for example).

-1945 Colin MacLeod, Richard G Hodges (?-?), Michael Heidelberger (1888 - 1991) and William G Bernhard (?-?) show that an isolated capsular polysaccharide can immunize against Neisseria meningtidis.
+1945 Colin MacLeod, Richard G Hodges (? - ?), Michael Heidelberger (1888 - 1991) and William G Bernhard (? - ?) show that an isolated capsular polysaccharide can immunize against Neisseria meningtidis.
 The vaccine is finally approved in 1977 after extensive international testing: Prevention of pneumococcal pneumonia by immunization with specific capsular polysaccharides.
 J. Exp.
 Med.
 82: 445-465.

 1945 Michael James Denham White (London, 1910 - 1983) writes a treaty on cytogenetics: Animal Cytology and Evolution.
 The book summarises, analyses and synthesises current information on animal chromosomes.